Canop/JSON.prune/README.md

 JSON.prune
 ==========

-A pruning JSON.stringify for the very specific cases where you need to be able to stringify very big or recursive javascript objects and don't really need the result to be complete.
+A pruning JSON.stringify for the very specific cases where you need to be able to stringify big or recursive javascript objects and don't really need the result to be complete.

     var json = JSON.stringify(window); // fails
     var json = JSON.prune(window); // builds a JSON valid string from a pruned version of the